Resident Evil 4: "Hook Man" version

+Five minutes of gameplay footage of this iteration were released on the Biohazard 4 Secret DVD, a Japanese pre-order bonus given out in January 2005; this version was referred to as Maboroshi no Biohazard 4 (幻の「バイオハザード4」).

 Final version

+A quick time event in Resident Evil 4.
+The player is prompted to repeatedly press Y to make the character sprint.

 It was decided to reinvent the series.
 Mikami took over directorial duties from Shibata and began working on the version that was released.
 In an interview with Game Informer, Mikami explained his decision to shift to a new gameplay system is due to the feeling that the older system is "more of the same" after playing Resident Evil Zero.
 He says that he only felt nervous once more when playing with the newer system.
 Speaking for the team, game producer Hiroyuki Kobayashi mentioned how the staff was "tired of the same thing" and how some got bored and moved on to other projects.
 In addition to that, the producer also felt that the older format was "stuck in a cookie cutter mold" and described it as "shackles holding us down".

 However, some of the staff members disagreed about changing the gameplay system.
 These members felt depressed and were hard to motivate after the game's focus shifted to be more action-oriented.
 Although Mikami demanded the camera system be revised, the team had reservations about making big changes to the series he had created.
 Eventually, he intervened, explained his proposed changes, and wrote a new story that, unlike previous installments, was not centered on the company Umbrella.
 Mikami wrote the entire story in just three weeks due to time constraints.
 Inspired by Onimusha 3: Demon Siege (2004), a game Mikami had enjoyed playing but felt could have been better with a different view, he decided to place the camera behind the playable character.
 To go along with the new gameplay and story, a new type of enemy called "Ganado" was created, as opposed to using the undead creatures from previous Resident Evil games.
 Furthermore, producers expended additional detail to modify and update characters that had previously appeared in the series.
 In a documentary explaining the conception of the characters, Kamiya stated he intended to make Leon Kennedy "look tougher, but also cool".